cbeck88/conf-rs/MOTIVATION.md

 Personally, I do like using a crate like [`dotenvy`](https://crates.io/crates/dotenvy) to load `.env` files before parsing the config, as described in `README.md`.

 My belief is that by keeping the API surface area relatively small and staying focused on the target niche, we can make sure that it stays as easy as possible to add useful features, test them appropriately, and drive the project forwards.
-I do believe that building on `clap` is the best course in terms of conserving developer energy and serving the users the best.
+I do believe that building on `clap` is the best course in terms of getting to MVP, conserving developer energy and serving the users the best, but eventually we may decide to drop the dependency on `clap` and use `clap-lex` directly.